Git and GitHub for Beginners

 Version Control Systems & GIT

 Version control systems refer to a category of tools that helps a code developer manage changes made to the source code over a period.
-The tool keeps a track of every modified version of the code.
+The tool keeps track of every modified version of the code.
 It does this with the concept of a repository.
-The repository is a database that stores all the versions of the code changed over time.
+The repository is a database that stores all the versions of the code that have changed over time.
 This helps the developers revert the code to the earlier versions as and when necessary.
-Some of the widely used version control systems are GIT, Subversion and Perforce.
+Some of the widely used version control systems are GIT, Subversion, and Perforce.

 Starting with GIT